Charmin Tries To Get 'Mad Pooper' To Turn Herself In With Brilliant Ploy

 Colorado Springs Police Department has been asking residents to try and take photos of the jogger to help identify her, KKTV, a news channel in Colorado Springs, reports.
 The woman could be facing charges of indecent exposure and public defecation.

-It’s a pretty shitty situation, but Charmin, the toilet paper company, has taken it up themselves to become “a small part of wiping away this mess.”
+It’s a pretty shitty situation, but Charmin, the toilet paper company, has taken it upon themselves to become “a small part of wiping away this mess.”

 On Wednesday, they tweeted: